JimDesu/basis-lang/spec.md

 .import "shared/utils.bsl"
 ```

 The path is interpreted relative to the importing file's location (the exact resolution rule is build-system-specific).
 The named file is loaded as a source file and its top-level definitions become visible.
-The file-path form is intended for single-file utilities and prototype work where module declarations have not yet been established; production code is expected to use the named-module form.

-Imports are not transitively re-exported.
-A module that imports `Std::Core` does not thereby re-export `Std::Core`'s names to its own importers; each importer must explicitly `.import Std::Core` if it wishes to use names from there.
-The discipline keeps the import graph readable: every name visible at a use site is traceable to a specific import in the same file.
+Names from an imported module include only the imported module's own top-level definitions.
+A module that imports `Std::Core` does not thereby make `Std::Core`'s names visible to its own importers — each file requiring `Std::Core`'s names must `.import` it directly.
+Every name visible at a use site is traceable to a specific import in the same file.

-Instance visibility flows through imports as well.
-An `.instance T: C` declaration in some module is visible to any file that imports the module declaring it.
-The cross-module instance coherence rule — what happens when multiple imported modules declare instances for the same `(class, type)` pair — is given in §9.15 and Appendix H.5.

 ### 2.5 The `.program` Directive

-The `.program` directive declares the program's entry expression:
+The `.program` directive declares the program's entry point:

 ```
-.program = runSimulation: (getCommandLine)
+.program runSimulation: (getCommandLine)
 ```

-The right-hand side of `=` is an expression that runs at program start.
+The supplied command — either a single command invocation as shown, or an indented body of statements — runs at program start.
 A compilation unit (the set of source files compiled together to produce a single executable) may contain at most one `.program` directive; multiple `.program` directives in the same compilation unit are a static error.

 The `.program` body executes in a top-level frame whose properties differ in two respects from ordinary command frames: